jarmo/candalf/README.md

 not running as a root.
 Everything else is the same as running `candalf` regularly to cast spells to remote systems via SSH.

-SSH server does not need be running to use Candalf on a local system.
+SSH server does not need to be running to use Candalf on a local system.

 ## Best Practices